callisto-systems/spigot-archetype/README.md

 Create a new sample plugin as:

 `console
-mvn --batch-mode archetype:generate -DarchetypeGroupId=org.devoxx4kids.spigot.plugins -DarchetypeArtifactId=spigot-template -DarchetypeVersion=0.3 -DartifactId=sample
+mvn --batch-mode archetype:generate -DarchetypeGroupId=org.devoxx4kids.spigot.plugins -DarchetypeArtifactId=spigot-template -DarchetypeVersion=0.3 -DartifactId=sampleArtifact -DpluginFile=samplePluginName
 `

-Two property value names need to be changed:

-- Change the value of "sample" to your plugin name.
+- Change the value of "samplePluginName" to your plugin name.

 ## Install the Archetype Locally (only if asked)